 Takayama Town is small which is what I liked most, no public transport is needed to get around the town centre as everything is very walkable and easy to see in just one day in Takayama.

 Sanmachi Street is where you’ll probably head first.
 This is the Takayama Old Town and definitely the most popular place to visit in Takayama thanks to the street being lined with Traditional Wooden Buildings that have been very well-preserved.

 The best time to visit Sanmachi Street is in the morning when it is quieter, in the morning you can really take in the beauty of the buildings.
-However with that being said, many of the shops and cafes are closed early in the morning not seeming to open until about 10:00am and seeing these open, tasting the food they have to offer (more on that below) and seeing the buzz of Sanmachi Street later on is also very good.
+With that being said, many of the shops and cafes are closed early in the morning not seeming to open until about 10:00 am and seeing these open, tasting the food they have to offer (more on that below) and seeing the buzz of Sanmachi Street, later on, is also very good.
 If you want to do some shopping in Takayama for local and traditional Japanese products, this is where to go.

-It’s very touristy be warned, but we are tourists aren’t we!
+It’s very touristy so be warned, but we are tourists, aren’t we!

 If you are looking for some Japanese food to take home with you from your trip this is a good place to buy it as many of the foods are all packaged up and will last awhile.

 There were also some stalls set up around Sanmachi Street when I visited too.

 The centre of Takayama is home to quite a few museums which all cost to go in from what I saw.
 I didn’t go in any of them but museums/attractions you can visit in Takayama are:

 Museum Hopping would be a good thing to do in Takayama on a rainy day or cold day as the weather in Takayama does get very cold with snow in the Winter and it does seem to get a bit of rain too throughout the year.